Assure Women’s Center

 At Assure Women’s Center, we urge women to wait until they have missed at least one period before they come in for a pregnancy test.
 At that point (when the period is 4-7 days late) approximately 75% of all women should test positive if they are pregnant.
 With HCG levels, even one day (in some cases, even a few hours!) can make a big difference.

 The concentration of the urine can also make a big difference.
 Urine samples that are taken first thing in the morning, before any fluids have been consumed, have the best chance of providing enough HCG to test positive.
-By the end of the day, the sample can become quite diluted.
+By the end of the day, urine can become quite diluted.

 If you have missed a period and think you might be pregnant, our medical team will be happy to provide you with a free pregnancy test.
 We purchase the best urine-based tests that we can find.
 If your results are positive, we can also provide a free ultrasound so you can find our exactly how far along you are.

-To schedule an appointment at either of our Omaha locations or our new office in Council Bluffs, please call our helpline at 402-397-0600.
+To schedule an appointment for a free urine test at either of our Omaha locations please call our helpline at 402-397-0600.

 If you think you are pregnant, Assure is your Best First Step!